SEO agency in Germany with expertise in keyword research

 Why local search?

-Google’s local search function must also be borne in mind when conducting keyword optimization.
-This is of particular relevance to local providers, who should be sure to include appropriate keywords on their website.
+Google’s local search function should also be borne in mind when conducting keyword optimization.
+It is of particular relevance to local providers, who should be sure to include appropriate keywords on their website.

 - Around 30 % of all web search queries have a local intent.